-- 5.75% of the taxpayer's Wisconsin Qualified Research Expenses (QREs) for the taxable year exceed 50% of the average Wisconsin QREs for the 3 preceding taxable year.
+- 5.75% of the taxpayer's Wisconsin Qualified Research Expenses (QREs) for the taxable year that exceed 50% of the average Wisconsin QREs for the three preceding taxable years.

-- If the taxpayer had no Wisconsin Qualified Research Expenses (QREs) in any of the 3 preceding tax years, the credit amount is 2.875% of the taxable years' Wisconsin QREs.
+- If the taxpayer had no Wisconsin Qualified Research Expenses (QREs) in any of the three preceding tax years, the credit amount is 2.875% of the taxable years' Wisconsin QREs.